josephhuckabee/sirius/src/Astronomers.md

       <img src="/images/ReneDescartes.png" alt="rene">
       <h4>René Descartes</h4>
          <hr>
-      <p>René Descartes; 31 March 1596 – 11 February 1650. was a French philosopher, mathematician, scientist and lay Catholic who invented analytic geometry, linking the previously separate fields of geometry and algebra.
+      René Descartes; 31 March 1596 – 11 February 1650. was a French philosopher, mathematician, scientist and lay Catholic who invented analytic geometry, linking the previously separate fields of geometry and algebra.
 He spent a large portion of his working life in the Dutch Republic, initially serving the Dutch States Army of Maurice of Nassau, Prince of Orange and the Stadtholder of the United Provinces.
-One of the most notable intellectual figures of the Dutch Golden Age, Descartes is also widely regarded as one of the founders of modern philosophy.</P>
+One of the most notable intellectual figures of the Dutch Golden Age, Descartes is also widely regarded as one of the founders of modern philosophy.
          <div class="hover">
             <a href ="https://en.wikipedia.org/wiki/Ren%C3%A9_Descartes"> text from Wikipedia </a>
          </div>